xErik/angularjs-watcher-count/README.md

 * Displays the AngularJS watcher count in browser, with details.
-* Gets expanded and minified by mouseover/mousout.
-* Tested in Chrome and Firefox.
+* Tested with Chrome and Firefox.
 Pull requests welcome.

 ***Expanded***